sshaw/class2/README.md

 `Class2` uses
 [`String#classify`](http://api.rubyonrails.org/classes/String.html#method-i-classify)
-to turn keys into class names. `:foo` will be `Foo`, `:foo_bars` will be `FooBar`.
-It also uses it to turn plural attribute names into singular classes.
-An `:addresses` attribute will result in a class named `Address` being created.
+to turn keys into class names: `:foo` will be `Foo`, `:foo_bars` will be `FooBar`.

+Plural keys with an array value are always assumed to be accessors for a collection and will default to returning an `Array`. `#classify` is used to derive the class names from the plural attribute names.
+An `:addresses` key with an `Array` value will result in a class named `Address` being created.

 Plurality is determined by [`String#pluralize`](http://api.rubyonrails.org/classes/String.html#method-i-pluralize).